umar5252-g/weatherApk/README.md

 Weather App

-A simple weather application built using HTML, CSS, and Vanilla JavaScript.
+Weather application built using HTML, CSS, and Vanilla JavaScript.
-It allows users to search for a city and view real-time weather information.
+You can search the weather information of your city in this app.

 Features